hashicorp/terraform-provider-aws/website/docs/r/synthetics_canary.html.markdown

 * `kms_key_arn` - (Optional) The ARN of the customer-managed KMS key to use, if you specify `SSE-KMS` for `encryption_mode`.

 ### schedule

-* `expression` - (Required) Rate expression that defines how often the canary is to run.
-The syntax is rate(number unit). unit can be minute, minutes, or hour.
+* `expression` - (Required) Rate expression or cron expression that defines how often the canary is to run.
+For rate expression, the syntax is rate(number unit). unit can be minute, minutes, or hour.
+For cron expression, the syntax is cron(expression).
+The document can be found at [Scheduling canary runs using cron](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries_cron.html)
 * `duration_in_seconds` - (Optional) Duration in seconds, for the canary to continue making regular runs according to the schedule in the Expression value.

 ### run_config